Expat Living In Singapore With Kids - 4 Costs You Must Budget For - Australian International School (AIS)

 When it comes to food, Singapore is a gastronomical haven with a never-ending list of dining options for every palate and budget.

-Residents and tourists alike can enjoy local eats at hawker centres, which are known to be especially affordable; trendy cafes and coffee shops for that caffeine fix; fast food and casual dining options for those on the go; and higher-end restaurants for those who want to explore the fine dining and cocktail scene.
+Residents and tourists alike can enjoy local eats at hawker centres, which are known to be especially affordable (S$4-8 per meal); trendy cafes and coffee shops for that caffeine fix; fast food and casual dining options for those on the go; and higher-end restaurants for those who want to explore the fine dining and cocktail scene.

 How much does all that cost in a month?
 Ultimately, it all depends on your lifestyle choices.
-So be smart about how you choose to spend your money.
+A family of four can expect to spend S$800-S$1,500 monthly on groceries and dining out combined.

 3. Education Costs